 FilmNorth can provide that training in a sequential skill-building series that includes a social component to encourage relationship-building among the participants.
 This structured (and casual) learning environment does not serve as art therapy, but rather as a true arts learning experience where students are challenged to put a critical eye to their work, as well as to the work of their classmates.
 They emerge from the program with a high-quality film that they can share with friends and family, post on a personal website, and enjoy themselves.

-VIEW STORIES 55 STUDENT FILMS ON OUR VIMEO CHANNEL!
+VIEW STORIES 55 PROGRAM PARTICIPANT FILMS ON OUR VIMEO CHANNEL!

-STORIES 55 FEATURED ON TWIN CITIES PUBLIC TELEVISION’S (TPT) MINNESOTA ORIGINAL
+STORIES 55 PROFILE ON TWIN CITIES PUBLIC TELEVISION’S (TPT) MINNESOTA ORIGINAL

 2019 COURSE SCHEDULE